MerosCrypto/Meros/docs/RPC/Eventual/Usage.md

 - `lattice`
 - `network`

 The JSON-RPC 2.0 `method` field is constructed via prefixing each RPC method with its module's name plus an underscore, as so: `module_method`.
-Every set of JSON-RPC 2.0 `params` is an array.
+Every JSON-RPC 2.0 `params` is an array.

 Bytes will always be sent, and expected, in hexadecimal notation.